-The MAX17088, when addressed, generates an acknowledge pulse after the reception of each byte (Figure 9).
+The MAX8798, when addressed, generates an acknowledge pulse after the reception of each byte (Figure 9).
 The master device must generate an extra clock pulse that is associated with this acknowledge bit.
-The device that acknowledges has to pull down the SDA line during the acknowledge clock pulse so that the SDA line is stable LOW during the HIGH period of the acknowledge-related clock pulse.
+The device that acknowledges has to pull down the SDA line during the acknowledge clock pulse so that the SDA line during the acknowledge clock pulse so that the SDA line during the acknowledge clock pulse so that the SDA line during the acknowledge.
 Of course, setup and hold times must be taken into account.
 The master signals an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave leaves the data line high to enable the master to generate the STOP condition.
+In this case, the slave leaves the data line HIGH to enable the master to generate the STOP condition.

-The MAX17088 does not generate an acknowledge while an internal programming cycle is in progress.
-Once the internally timed write cycle has started and the MTP inputs are disabled, acknowledge polling can be initiated.
+The MAX8798 does not generate an acknowledge while an internal programming cycle is in progress.
+Once the internally timed write cycle has started and the EEPROM inputs are disabled, acknowledge polling can be initiated.
 This involves sending a START condition followed by the device address byte.
-Only if the internal write cycle has completed does the MAX17088 respond with an acknowledge pulse, allowing the read or write sequence to continue.
+Only if the internal write cycle has completed does the MAX8798 respond with an acknowledge pulse, allowing the read or write sequence to continue.

-The MAX17088 does not acknowledge a command to program the MTP if $V{GON}$ is not high enough to properly program the device.
-The IC does not acknowledge a program command or program the MTP unless the

-DAC data has been modified since the most recent program command.
+The MAX8798 does not acknowledge a command to program the EEPROM if V{GON} is not high enough to properly program the device.
+Also, a program command must be preceded by a write command.
+The IC does not acknowledge a program command or program the EEPROM unless the DAC data has been modified since the most recent program command.